Open-Speech-EkStep/open-speech-ekstep.github.io/docs/intelligent_data_pipelines.md

     "format": "wav",
     "parallelism": 5,
     "batch_size": 5000
      }
 }
 ```

-* That will create a dag audio_analysis now we can trigger that dag that will process given sources.
+* That will create a audio_analysis DAG with name **source name_audio_embedding_analysis"**.
+Now, we can trigger that DAG and that will process given
-       and upload processed file to **remote_processed_audio_file_path** that we mentioned in config file.
+  sources.
+It will create embeddings, processed files and upload them to **path_for_embeddings** and **remote_processed_audio_file_path** respectively
-       and update DB also with the metadata which we created using circle-ci.
+  that we have mentioned in config file.
+Also, Database will be updated with the metadata which we created using CircleCI.

 ### Data Balancing Config